d2l-ai/d2l-en/chapter_introduction/index.md

 ### Unsupervised learning

-All the examples so far were related to *Supervised Learning*, i.e., situations where we feed the model a giant dataset containing both the features and corresponding target values.
+All the examples so far were related to supervised learning, i.e., situations where we feed the model a giant dataset containing both the features and corresponding label values.
 You could think of the supervised learner as having an extremely specialized job and an extremely banal boss.
 The boss stands over your shoulder and tells you exactly what to do